baadrdeen/prisma_sase_config/README.md

 Trigger the pipeline manually from the GitLab UI by navigating to your project's CI/CD section and clicking "Run pipeline".

-#### Method 2: Trigger Pipeline Using Postman and GitLab API
+### Method 2: Trigger Pipeline Using Postman and GitLab API

-To trigger the pipeline using Postman:
+To trigger the pipeline using Postman and the GitLab API, follow these steps:

 1. Open Postman and create a new POST request.
 2. Set the URL to the GitLab API pipeline trigger endpoint: